Frank Malina

-Frank Joseph Malina (October 2, 1912 — November 9, 1981) was an American aeronautical engineer and painter, especially known for becoming both a pioneer in the art world and the realm of scientific engineering.
+Frank Joseph Malina (October 2, 1912 — November 9, 1981) was an American aeronautical engineer and painter, known for his pioneering work in early rocketry.

 Early life

 Malina was born in Brenham, Texas.
-His father came from Bohemia.
+His father came from Moravia.
 Frank's formal education began with a degree in mechanical engineering from Texas A&M University in 1934.
 The same year he received a scholarship to study mechanical engineering at the California Institute of Technology (Caltech), where he obtained his doctoral degree in 1940.

 In 1935, while a graduate student at Caltech, Malina persuaded Professor of Aeronautics Theodore von Kármán to allow him to pursue studies into rocketry and rocket propulsion.
 The formal goal was development of a sounding rocket.

-Malina and five associates (including Jack Parsons and Hsue-Shen Tsien) became known at Caltech as the "Suicide Squad" because of their dangerous experiments (and failures) when testing rocket motor designs.
+Malina and five associates (including Jack Parsons and Qian Xuesen) became known at Caltech as the "Suicide Squad" because of their dangerous experiments (and failures) when testing rocket motor designs.

 Malina's group was forced to move their operations away from the main Caltech campus into the more remote Arroyo Seco.
 This site and the research Malina was conducting would later become the Jet Propulsion Laboratory (JPL).
 Malina served as the second Director of JPL.

 In 1939, the Société astronomique de France (French Astronomical Society) awarded Malina the Prix d'Astronautique for his contribution to the study of interplanetary travel and astronautics.